ozmos/100-days-of-code/r1-log.md

 ###R1D97
 Set up hosting for my business website and made a new email address.
 Feels good to have a personalised business email.
 Got a chart happening in my _bar chart_ project.

+###R1D98
+Today I finished all lectures in my wordpress course on udemy.
+Just need to review notes and resources.
+Learned about form validation and date functions in php.
+Php has some really useful inbuilt date functions.

+###R1D99
+Spent the afternoon hardening security on my client website.
+No actual coding, unless PHP myadmin counts.